sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_Entity_Framework_Core.md

 `EntityFramework (6.5.1`

 ## Add project reference to your new class library `WhoOwesWhat.DataProvider.Net8`
 Make sure your Web API `WhoOwesWhat.Service.Net8` references your new class library.
+You can now `Unload` the old class library `WhoOwesWhat.DataProvider`.

 !IMAGE!